Business Customer Overall Satisfaction with Electric Utilities Climbs, J.D. Power Finds

 - West Large: SRP

-The study is based on responses from more 19,000 online interviews with business customers who spend at least $200 a month on electricity.
-The study was fielded from February through June 2018 and July through October 2018.
+The study is based on responses from more than 21,000 online interviews with business customers that spend at least $200 a month on electricity.
+The study was fielded from February through October 2019.

 J.D.
 Power is a global leader in consumer insights, advisory services and data and analytics.
 These capabilities enable J.D.
 Power to help its clients drive customer satisfaction, growth and profitability.
 Established in 1968, J.D.
 Power has offices serving North America, South America, Asia Pacific and Europe.